RedBearAK/toshy/README.md

 toshy-fnmode [--option] [mode]  (change fnmode non-interactively)
 ```

-To activate the Toshy Python virtual environment for doing things like running the keymapper directly, it is necessary to run this command:
+To activate the Toshy Python virtual environment for doing things like running the keymapper command directly instead of through one of the launcher scripts, it is necessary to first run this command:

 ```
 source toshy-venv